The New Tax Law and Retirement Stewardship

 7 Hard Truths About Retirement

-I was recently reading an article in Forbes magazine titled, “Can You Handle the Truth About Retirement?”
+This article is part of the Biblically-Informed Framework for Retirement Stewardship (BIFRS).
+It was initially published in December 2017 and updated in January 2026.
+I was once reading an article in Forbes magazine titled, “Can You Handle the Truth About Retirement?”
 It was enlightening but frankly also a little depressing.
-The author lists things like, “after you retire, the only guarantee is that you will die” (a true statement, but just a tad morbid, I think); “problems don’t go … Read more
+The author lists things like, … Read more

 Financial Advisors—Part 3: How to Choose One